sojazzzzzy/howManyJobs/README.md

 # howManyJobs
-How many jobs is a wip, basic idea is to keep track of my job search stats
+How many jobs is a wip
+The basic idea is to keep track of my job search stats